Humboldt-Universität zu Berlin - Institut für Europäische Ethnologie

 Prof. Dr. Magdalena Buchczyk

-I am Junior Professor of Social Anthropology at the Institute for European Ethnology with a joint affiliation at the Hermannn von Helmholtz Centre for Cultural Techniques (HZK).
-My research focuses on material and visual culture, as well as critical heritage studies.
+I am Junior Professor of Social Anthropology at the Institute for European Ethnology with a joint affiliation at the Centre for Cultural Techniques (ZfK).
+My research focuses on material and visual culture, as well as museum anthropology and critical heritage studies.

-I have conducted long-term anthropological fieldwork, archival research and museum ethnography research in Romania and the UK, and have also worked on ethnographic projects in Italy and Poland.
-Drawing on an ethnographic study in the waterscapes of Italy, I am currently developing a new research agenda focused on wetland heritage and the connections between social and environmental justice.
+I have conducted extensive anthropological fieldwork, archival research, and museum ethnography in Romania and the UK, with additional ethnographic projects in Italy and Poland.
+Building on an ethnographic study in Italy, I am currently developing a research agenda on heritage and waterscapes, in particular in terms of the intersections of social and environmental justice in Mediterranean coastal wetlands.
+Simultaneously, I am advancing approaches in interdisciplinary trace studies as well as collection ethnography that critically mobilise (inter)imperial perspectives.

 As a member of the Amo Collective Berlin, I work on developing research-based, collaborative artistic and curatorial formats of decolonial scholarly and urban practice.
 Before my academic career, I worked in applied anthropology within both the private sector and museums.
 I am especially interested in exploring new approaches to ethnographic writing and exhibition making.

-In addition to my HU work, I am a member of the DFG Public Anthropology Network, and I serve as vice-chair and German hub coordinator of the TRACTS Cost Action on Traces as Research Agenda for Climate Change, Technology Studies and Social Justice.
+In addition to my HU work, I am a member of the DFG Public Anthropology Network, and I serve as Chair of the TRACTS Cost Action on Traces as Research Agenda for Climate Change, Technology Studies and Social Justice.
 As part of this network, I co-authored "Practising Collection Ethics: A Toolkit for Museum and Archive Professionals", and am co-editing two forthcoming volumes: "Unearthing Collections: Archives, Time and Ethics" (UCL Press) and "Counter-Cartographies of Trace" (De Gruyter).

 I collaborate across academic and curatorial practices, working with a variety of institutions in both research and teaching, including the Museum of European Cultures in Berlin, the German Hygiene Museum (DHMD), the Ethnological Museum in Berlin, and the Weltmuseum in Vienna.